josefin-werme/LAVA/README.md

 ?process.input()
 ```

+**&gt;&gt; \[ comment on the use of case control ratio to distinguish
+binary and continuous phentoypes \] &lt;&lt;**

-## Process sum-stats for a locus
+## Prepare a locus for analysis

 Before analysing the genetic correlation at a locus, we need to convert
-the marginal SNP effect sizes from GWAS to the corresponding joint
+the marginal GWAS SNP effects within the locus to their corresponding
-effects in order to account for the LD in the locus.
-Only after we’ve
+joint effects (in order to account for the LD between SNPs), and
-done this, we can proceed with the analysis.
+estimate certain key parameter that are used for the analysis.

 ``` r
 ### Read in locus info file